stong123566/Zappy.API/v2.0/README.md

 # Get token using client credentials
 Log in to the Parcelport website first.
 Then, add your client credentials on the 'Settings -> API Secret Key' page.
-Utilize the added 'ClientId' and 'Secret' to obtain the access token through the following URL:
+Utilize the added 'ClientId' and 'Secret' to obtain the access token via the following URL:
 https://api.parcelport.co.nz/token

 ## Required Parameters: